LESV: Language Embedded Sparse Voxel Fusion for Open-Vocabulary 3D Scene Understanding: Related Work

 \subsection{Direct Feature Registration with 3DGS}

-While feature distillation has proven effective for novel view synthesis, it is poorly suited to direct 3D queries: features stored in individual Gaussians are typically only meaningful after alpha-blending in 2D, biasing the representation toward rendering rather than 3D understanding~\cite{JunSeong2025DrSD, Wu2024OpenGaussianTP}.
-To address this, recent methods pursue direct feature registration, i.e., lifting 2D features onto 3D Gaussians via inverse volume rendering~\cite{Wu2024OpenGaussianTP, JunSeong2025DrSD, Chiou2026ProFuseEC}.
-Dr.~Splat~\cite{JunSeong2025DrSD} registers embeddings by mapping per-pixel CLIP features onto the dominant top-X Gaussians intersected by the viewing rays, enabling more 3D-native retrieval.
-However, registration remains probabilistic and ray-dependent, which can dilute semantics and produce spillover false positives during 3D queries~\cite{Chiou2026ProFuseEC}.

-ProFuse~\cite{Chiou2026ProFuseEC} reduces these artifacts by aggregating 2D masks into 3D context proposals before registration and by concentrating assignments to a small set of Gaussians (top-10), but the ambiguity induced by alpha-blending is not fully removed.
-This motivates structured geometric backbones (e.g., sparse voxel grids), which support more deterministic and decoupled feature mapping than unstructured 3DGS primitives.
+While feature distillation has proven effective for novel view synthesis, it is poorly suited to direct 3D queries: features stored in individual Gaussians are typically only meaningful after alpha-blending in 2D, biasing the representation toward rendering rather than 3D understanding~\cite{JunSeong2025DrSD, Wu2024OpenGaussianTP, arafa2025beyond}.
+To address this, recent methods pursue different strategies.
+Some approaches leverage multi-view consensus during feature distillation~\cite{arafa2025beyond}, others employ contrastive learning with SAM masks to group multi-view 2D semantics into coherent 3D objects~\cite{Wu2024OpenGaussianTP, cen2025tackling}.
+However, these approaches still require an additional optimization stage after the 3D representation is trained.
+An alternative is direct feature registration, which lifts 2D features onto 3D Gaussians via inverse volume rendering~\cite{JunSeong2025DrSD, Chiou2026ProFuseEC, cheng2024occam}.
+For example, Dr.~Splat~\cite{JunSeong2025DrSD} registers embeddings by mapping per-pixel CLIP features onto the top-$K$ Gaussians intersected by each viewing ray, enabling more 3D-native retrieval.
+Despite the fast lifting speed and improved 3D-native precision, the registration remains probabilistic and ray-dependent, which can dilute semantics and produce spillover false positives during 3D queries~\cite{Chiou2026ProFuseEC}.
+ProFuse~\cite{Chiou2026ProFuseEC} mitigates these artifacts by aggregating 2D masks into 3D context proposals prior to registration and concentrating feature assignments onto a small set of Gaussians.
+However, the fundamental ambiguity induced by alpha-blending is not fully resolved.
+This motivates the use of structured geometric backbones, which support more deterministic and decoupled feature mapping.